View all web browser and mobile devices available in our cloud-based test lab.

 Intelligent test automation (ITA) is a method for software testing that uses AI algorithms to help author scripts, make automation more stable, and generate analytics for more efficient debugging and decision making, among others.

 With intelligent test automation, teams can offload much of the time-consuming work as AI and/or ML supports them and works on their behalf.
+Test teams execute many functional tests on multiple devices in hours - not days.
 That means more focus on the work they enjoy (which just so happens to be the work that matters most).
+With faster feedback, developers can fix bugs and return code quickly to the testing team.

 Today’s software and apps must be released quickly and continuously in the face of increasingly complex and fragmented processes — and devices.
+When your testing feedback is accelerated, so are your results.
 With intelligent test automation and analytics, manual processes are swapped out with autonomous ones.
 Teams can move faster, decide faster, and release faster.

 Now that you have a high-level understanding of what intelligent test automation is and can do, let’s cover a few examples.